brntb/Amazing-Numbers/README.md

 # HyperSkill-Amazing-Numbers-
-# Stage 3/8
+# Stage 4/8
 #Description

-In this stage, the program should check whether a number is a Palindromic one.
-A Palindromic number is symmetrical; in other words, it stays the same regardless of whether we read it from left or right.
-For example, 17371 is a palindromic number.
-5 is also a palindromic number.
-1234 is not.
-If read it from right, it becomes 4321.
-Add this new property to our program.

-In previous stages, the program could process only one number.
-From now on, the program should accept a request from a user, analyze and execute it.
-The program should print Enter a request instead of asking for a natural number.
-The program should also continue execution unless a user enters a terminate command.
-Let's make it 0 (zero).

-Your program should welcome users and print the instructions.
-At this point, make your program execute two commands.
-If a user enters a natural number, the program should indicate the properties of that number.
-If a user enters zero, then the program should exit.
-If a user enters a negative number by mistake, print an error message.
+In this stage, we are going to add one more property — Gapful numbers.
+It is a number that contains at least 3 digits and is divisible by the concatenation of its first and last digit without a remainder.
+12 is not a Gapful number, as it has only two digits.
+132 is a Gapful number, as 132 % 12 == 0.
+7881 is another example of a Gapful number, as 7881 % 71 == 0.

+Until this stage, the program could only process only one number at a time.
+Now, a user should be able to enter two numbers to obtain the properties of a list of numbers.
+Separate the numbers with one space.
+Space separates the first number in the list and the length of the list.
+For, example.
+100 2 tells the program to process two numbers: 100 and 101.
+1 100 means that the program is about to process 100 numbers, starting from 1.
+If a user enters one number, the program should work the same as in the previous stages.
+The program should analyze a number and print its properties.
+As before, if a user enters a single 0 (zero), terminate the program.
+Information about each number should be printed in one line in the following format:

+             140 is even, buzz, duck, gapful
+             141 is odd, palindromic

+So, the format is {number} is {property}, {property}, ... {property}
 Objectives

+Your program should process various user requests.
 In this stage, your program should:

     Welcome users;
     Display the instructions;
     Ask for a request;
+    If a user enters zero, terminate the program;
-    Terminate the program if a user enters zero;
+    If a user enters an empty request, print the instructions;
-    If a number is not natural, print an error message;
+    If numbers are not natural, print an error message;
-    Print the properties of the natural number;
+    If one number is entered, calculate and print the properties of this number;
-    Continue execution from step 3, after the request has been processed.
+    For two numbers, print the list of numbers with properties;
+    Once the request is processed, continue execution from step 3.

-The properties are even, odd, buzz , duck and palindromic.
-The tests won't check the order of properties, indentation, and spaces.
+In the current stage, the property names include even, odd, buzz , duck, palindromic and gapful.
+The test won't check the order of properties, their indentation, and spaces.
 You may format numbers as you like.
 Please, add the information below:

-Instructions:
+Instructions

 Supported requests:
 - enter a natural number to know its properties;
+- enter two natural numbers to obtain the properties of the list:
+  * the first parameter represents a starting number;
+  * the second parameter shows how many consecutive numbers are to be printed;
+- separate the parameters with one space;
 - enter 0 to exit.

-Error message:
+Error messages

 The first parameter should be a natural number or zero.

+The second parameter should be a natural number.

 Examples